 Manhattan's southern tip is home to the Financial District, or FiDi.
 Long sidelined as a purely commercial district with Wall Street at its heart, FiDi is now one of the most stylish and sought-after pockets of residential real estate in Lower Manhattan.
 Crops of new businesses, from upscale food halls and chic boutiques to lively neighbourhood bars and power lunch spots, have been added to the area's existing charms, like the cobblestone streets and 19thcentury red-brick buildings of the South Street Seaport, which feel a world away from New York's bustling streets.
-Unlike neighbouring TriBeCa, where converted industrial contemporary high-rise apartments One World Trade Center, One World acre Battery Park.
-A two-bedroom apartment at 125 Greenwich Street
+Unlike neighbouring TriBeCa, where converted industrial buildings dominate, sleek and contemporary high-rise apartments populate FiDi's streets and sit alongside key landmarks such as One World Trade Center, One World Observatory and the popular 25acre Battery Park.
+A two-bedroom apartment at 125 Greenwich Street starts at US\$3.26 million, while a larger three-bedroom penthouse apartment at 1 Seaport Residences starts at US\$7.15 million.

-Paya Lebar Central, Singapore
+Paya Lebar Central, Singapore Alice Tan, Knight Frank Singapore

-Lebar was originally cleared to make way for an airport in the 1950s, along with housing, schools and factories.
+Located on the eastern fringe of the city, the former swamp of Paya Lebar was originally cleared to make way for an airport in the 1950s, along with housing, schools and factories.
 Now, the area is seeing a new wave of gentrification, thanks to its rich cultural heritage, array of public and private housing along with shophouses, commercial and community facilities and excellent transport links to both the East-West MRT and Circle underground lines.
 Riding on the momentum of recent commercial developments in Paya Lebar Central, further urban regeneration is now under way with the completion of Paya Lebar Quarter, a four-hectare integrated development by Lendlease that is set to transform the area into a regional business and lifestyle hub.
-The average price of a typical two-bedroom private condominium is from \$\$900,000 to \$\$1.1 million, while a three-bedroom condominium
+The average price of a typical two-bedroom private condominium is from \$\$900,000 to \$\$1.1 million, while a three-bedroom condominium ranges between S\$1.1 million and S\$1.5 million.